CommunistMountain/BalanceModFork/README_Twinge.md

 # Balance Changes (Twinge)
 Continued from Twinge's Balance and Bugfix Mod 4.0.2.
 This starts at 4.0.3 since it is not exactly the same, I fixed some errors in 4.0.2.
 Importantly, this now uses xml.append files instead of xml files, allowing it to be compatible with more mods.
 Most Bugfixes/QOL have been moved to the Bugfixes and QOL mod, and those that remain are what I think are not really bugs.
-(TODO, WIP)
+(README is WIP, refer to https://www.darktwinge.com/ftl-balance/index.php?title=Main_Page in the meantime)

 ## Gameplay Changes
 <ol>